Healthy Homes Assessment Pukerua Bay

 Pukerua Bay Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory in all Pukerua Bay and New Zealand rental houses where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement for all Pukerua Bay and New Zealand rental houses where it is reasonably practicable to install.

-• Landlords and property managers must keep records of their conformance with all Healthy Homes Standards that apply or will apply during the tenancy of the rental property.
+• Property managers and landlords have to keep records that demonstrate the conformance to all Healthy Homes Standard that apply or will apply during the tenure of your rental home.

-• Private landlords and property managers must ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of any new, renewed or varied tenant.
+• Private landlords and property managers have to make sure their rental properties conform with the Healthy Homes Standards within 90 days of any newly renewed, extended or changed Tenancy.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.

-• All homes which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All homes rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes